-Our follow-up for this Report found that in April 2015 the principal construction contractor submitted a final payment claim.
-The claim had been assessed by the cost consultant and Project Manager.
-It was noted that, as recommended by the Project Manager, DPTI has withheld payment of the final claim, which is in the order of \$200 000, until all outstanding defects are resolved.
+In preparing the last Report, we noted that in April 2015 the principal construction contractor submitted a final payment claim.
+The claim was assessed by the cost consultant and project manager.
+It was noted however that, as recommended by the project manager, DPTI has withheld payment of the final claim, which is in the order of \$200 000, until all outstanding defects are resolved.